LoganCarter08/Localized-Twitch-Bot/README.md

 1. Download latest release in the release menu (will link once one is up, if you are reading this you're too early)
 2. Install Node.JS linked above, be sure to click the
 3. Unzip the latest release downloaded .zip file
-4. Double click the installer.exe
-5. If a command prompt window opens press enter and wait for it to exit
-6. Once everything closes you can delete the installer.exe and the folder that it is in, the folder should now be empty otherwise
+4. If this is your first time running then execute installForever.bat
+5. Execute start.bat
-7. Open your favorite browser and in the url bar enter localhost:6969
+6. Open your favorite browser and in the url bar enter localhost:6969
-8. Login to your Twitch account or bot account on the login page, there should be notes to help you accomplish this.
+7. Login to your Twitch account or bot account on the login page, there should be notes to help you accomplish this.
 Once succesfully logged in you will see a green text saying logged in
-9. Setup the rest of the menus however you'd like and give it a test!
-(At the time of writing this the menus are not created, only imagined.
-Currently everything is hardcoded for testing.
-Report back for a customizable version in the future)
+8. Setup the rest of the menus however you'd like and give it a test!